A registered dietitian offers tips on how to support a healthy immune system to help your family escape winter unscathed

 There are many tips on how to avoid cold and flu season: Wash your hands.
 Get a flu shot.
 Stop touching your face.

 This season, add what’s on your plate to the list.

-“Maintaining a healthy diet is important to help keep your immune system in top shape,” said Gail Rampersaud, a registered dietitian nutritionist at the University of Florida.
+“Maintaining a healthy diet is important to help keep your immune system in top shape,” said Gail Rampersaud, a registered dietitian nutritionist.
 “The immune system has many moving parts that require a wide variety of nutrients to work effectively.
 Consuming a diet rich in nutrient-dense food is essential to support the immune system during cold and flu season, and all year long.”

 Seem overwhelming?
 Try to focus on one area at a time, Rampersaud said.

 For example, the Dietary Guidelines name vitamin C as an under-consumed nutrient, meaning that many people are not getting enough of this key immune system-supporting nutrient.

 A simple fix: Drink a glass of Florida Orange Juice.
 An 8-ounce serving provides more than 100 percent of the recommended Daily Value of vitamin C and also delivers other key nutrients such as potassium, folate and thiamin.